kwinter745321/STM32F411BaseBoard/README.md

 make BOARD=WeAct_F411CE -j
 ```

 The make will inform you that it generated the firmware.
-Look in the stm32 directory for a subfolder called "build-WeACt_F411CE".
+Look in the stm32 directory for a subfolder called "build-WeAct_F411CE",
-amonsgt the many files, are the files with the name firmware.
-Copy the firmware.hex to your desktop computer with the ST Microelectronics program STM32Cube Programmer.
+amongst the many files, are the files with the name "firmware".
+Copy the "firmware.hex" to your desktop computer with the ST Microelectronics program called "STM32Cube Programmer".

 ## Flashing MicroPython firmware to a BlackPill.